alanvalejo/fast-knn/README.md

 **Download**

-* You can download the MOb software in http://www.alanvalejo.com.br/software?name=knn
+* You can download the KNN software in http://www.alanvalejo.com.br/software?name=knn

 **Usage**